 This is a very simple application to notify the user whether or not they have properly setup root access.

-Many times users experience issues along the route of installing, configuring and gaining root access.
-The process can seem complex to some and easy to others.
+Many times users experience issues along the path of installing, configuring and gaining root access.
+For some users the process can seem complex while for others the process can seem simple.
 Regardless of the user's technical skill set, Root Checker, will quickly and correctly verify whether or not root access is 100% functioning.
 The process of confirming root access is sometimes known by other terms such as, gaining superuser access or gaining administrator access.
 Root Checker covers all these terms as they relate to one core function, being able to execute commands with root access.

 Gaining root access varies based on manufacturer, model, and carrier.
 If you're searching for root access to your device, this application will not help you.
 If you're interested in rooting your device, please use http://www.google.com to find the appropriate rooting support areas for your specific device.
 Other popular web sites which provide rooting guides are http://forum.xda-developers.com and http://forum.sdx-developers.com.

 Please don't leave negative feedback about a concern, bug or issue!
-Google provides no way to reply to negative feedback in the Market.
-Instead, please email me, tweet me, contact me on my web site - joeykrim.com, IRC, or on the forums (XDA, RootzWiki, SDX, etc.) with your feedback, suggestions and comments!
+Instead, please email me, tweet me, contact me on my web site - http://joeykrim.com/contact, IRC, or on the forums (XDA, RootzWiki, SDX, etc.) with your feedback, suggestions and comments!

 I do my best to assist as many people as possible and appreciate all the support that has made this application successful!
 Thank you!